andrew/ultimate-awesome/README.md

 - [awesome-dataviz-education](https://github.com/datavis-tech/awesome-dataviz-education) - A curated collection of open educational content for data visualization and related topics.
 - [awesome-repositories](https://github.com/eagleusb/awesome-repositories) - Personal representation of my 4k GitHub repositories stars.
 - [awesome-gradient](https://github.com/Gradients/awesome-gradient) - 😎 A curated list of awesome Gradient frameworks, libraries and software and resources.
+- [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-smarttv](https://github.com/linuxenko/awesome-smarttv) - A curated list of smart :tv: frameworks, libraries, software and resources.
 - [Awesome-Weakly-Supervised-Temporal-Action-Localization](https://github.com/Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization) - A curated publication list on weakly-supervised temporal action localization.
 - [awesome-deepneuroimage](https://github.com/alxndrkalinin/awesome-deepneuroimage) - A curated list of awesome deep learning applications in the field of neurological image analysis.